 At a three day conference we will have slots of 30 minutes for people that have submitted a proposal to do a presentation.
-This means a speaker has to prepare for a 25 minute presentation, since we need some time for a question and some time to get the next speaker going.
+This means a speaker has to prepare for a 25 minute presentation, since we need some time for questions and some time to get the next speaker going.

 The ELAG program committee sends out a call for proposals about 6 months before the conference.
 The committee members evaluate proposals and will select no more than 14 presentations.

 The first day there will also be a keynote presentation.
-A keynote speaker is asked to do a presentation by the ELAG progam committee and will be given 1 hour to do a presentation.
+A keynote speaker is asked to do a presentation by the ELAG program committee and will be given 1 hour to do a presentation.